 - To modify the advanced options regarding collectors, object discovery, or change events, expand the Advanced Settings.

-For information about these advanced settings, see Cloud Account Information - VMware vSphere Account Options.
+For information about these advanced settings, see Cloud Account Information - vSphere Account Options.

 - To adjust the default monitoring policy that vRealize Operations Cloud uses to analyze and display information about the objects in your environment, click Define Monitoring Goals.

-For information about monitoring goals, see Cloud Account Information - VMware vSphere Account Options.
+For information about monitoring goals, see Cloud Account Information - vSphere Account Options.

 - Click Add to save the configurations.